diglos/userpatches/README.md

 # EthArmbian Images

-**Current Geth and Parity packages version**: 2019/10/01
+**Current Geth and Parity packages version**: 2019/10/07

-Parity 2.5.9 and Geth 1.9.5
+Parity 2.5.9 and Geth 1.9.6

 Run "update-ethereum" command to update to the latest versions.
 This is now an apt-get install alias

 **Current image release date**: 2019/10/07

-Parity 2.5.59 and Geth 1.9.6
+Parity 2.5.9 and Geth 1.9.6

 There are 2 images available.
-One for the Nanopc-T4 ARM Soc, and one for RockPro64 (2019 July) with Parity as default client:
+One for the Nanopc-T4 ARM Soc, and one for RockPro64 with Geth as default client:

 https://ethraspbian.com/downloads/Armbian_5.98_Nanopct4_Ubuntu_bionic_default_4.4.192.img.zip
 https://ethraspbian.com/downloads/Armbian_5.98_Rockpro64_Ubuntu_bionic_default_4.4.192.img.zip